-In the world of product management job titles don’t always help when trying to understand what someone actually does.
-In our experience the product management and product marketing roles are markedly different as you move from company to company.
+In the world of product management, job titles don’t always help when trying to understand what someone actually does.
+In our experience, product management, and product marketing roles are markedly different as you move from company to company.

-Even in very small organisations it’s unlikely that one person is responsible for all of these activities.
+Even in very small organizations, it’s unlikely that one person is responsible for all of these activities.
 Normally there are a variety of individuals spread across the company who cover these tasks.
-However, to succeed this virtual product team must collaborate closely.
+However, to succeed, this virtual product team must collaborate closely.

 It’s also important to make the distinction between being responsible for an activity versus being accountable.
-If you’re responsible you’re the one who does the work and delivers the output.
+If you’re responsible, you’re the one who does the work and delivers the output.
 If you’re accountable, the business expects you to ensure the activity meets the business needs.
-For example, as a product manager your research department may be responsible for commissioning customer research, but you are accountable for making sure they get answers to the questions you need answered to make the right product decisions.
+For example, as a product manager, your research department may be responsible for commissioning customer research, but you are accountable for making sure they get answers to the questions you need to be answered to make the right product decisions.

 There are three models commonly used to think about the structure of product management.